dexedge/schatz/README.md

 https://github.com/dexedge/schatz

 To download, click on the "Clone or download" button at the upper right and choose "Download ZIP".
-You'll probably want to create a special directory (folder) on your computer for the `schatz.R` script, and this may also be a convenient place for downloading the libretto images.
+You may want to create a special directory (folder) on your computer for the `schatz.R` script, and this may also be a convenient place for downloading the libretto images.

 ## Running the `schatz` script